 - c.
-Disclosure Coordinator (currently the Director of Capital Fund Compliance); - d.
-Disclosure Counsel - e.
+Disclosure Coordinator; - d.
+Disclosure Counsel; and - e.
 Any other individuals appointed by the CFO. - 2.
 The Disclosure Working Group shall consult with external professionals (such as those with expertise as bond counsel, tax counsel, disclosure counsel, and financial advisor) or other interested parties as the CFO or any other member of the Disclosure Working Group determine is advisable related to continuing disclosure issues and practices.
 Meetings of the Disclosure Working Group may be held in person or via conference call. - 3.
 The Disclosure Working Group is an internal working group of the District staff (with the exception of Disclosure Counsel) and not a decision-making or advisory body subject to the provisions of the Ralph M. Brown Act (Government Code Section 54950 et seq.) - 4.
 Responsibilities.
-The Disclosure Working Group is responsible for: - a.
-Reviewing and approving all Continuing Disclosure Documents as contained in the District's Preliminary and Final Official Statements before such documents are posted; - b.
-Reviewing annually the District's status and compliance with continuing disclosure obligations including filings of Annual Reports and Notices of Listed Events as described in Sections III.B. and III.C. below; - c.
+The Disclosure Working Group is responsible for: - Reviewing and approving all Continuing Disclosure Documents as contained in the District's Preliminary and Final Official Statements before such documents are posted; - Reviewing annually the District's status and compliance with continuing disclosure obligations including filings of Annual Reports and Notices of Listed Events as described in Sections III.B. and III.C. below; - c.
 Reviewing any items referred to the Disclosure Working Group; and - d.
-Evaluating the effectiveness of these Continuing Disclosure Procedures and approving changes to these Continuing Disclosure Procedures. - B. Chief Disclosure Officer - 1.
-Appointment.
-The CFO, in consultation with the other members of the Disclosure Working Group, shall select and appoint the Chief Disclosure Officer (currently the Deputy Chief Financial Officer). - 2.
+Evaluating the effectiveness of these Continuing Disclosure Procedures and approving changes to these Continuing Disclosure Procedures.

+B. Chief Disclosure Officer

+- 1. Appointment.
+The CFO, in consultation with the other members of the Disclosure Working Group, shall select and appoint the Chief Disclosure Officer. - 2.
 Responsibilities.
-The Chief Disclosure Officer is responsible for:
+The Chief Disclosure Officer is responsible for: - a.
+Approving the Continuing Disclosure Documents, Listed Event Notices, and Voluntary Filings.

-- a.
-Approving the Continuing Disclosure Documents, Listed Event Notices, and Voluntary Filings. - b.
-Overseeing the work of the Disclosure Coordinator. - C. Disclosure Coordinator - 1.
-Appointment.
+b.
+Overseeing the work of the Disclosure Coordinator.

+C. Disclosure Coordinator

+- 1. Appointment.
 The CFO, in consultation with the other members of the Disclosure Working Group, shall select and appoint the Disclosure Coordinator (currently the Director of Capital Fund Compliance). - 2.
 Responsibilities.
 The Disclosure Coordinator is responsible for: - a.
 Preparing and filing the Continuing Disclosure Documents and seeking assistance from professionals in the financial advisory and bond, tax, and disclosure counsel pools, as necessary; - b.
-Serving as a "point person" to communicate issues or information that should be or may need to be included in any Continuing Disclosure Document or a specific filing of, for example, a Listed Event Notice or a Voluntary Filing; - c.
-Monitoring compliance by the District with these Continuing Disclosure Procedures, including timely dissemination of the annual report and event filings as described in Sections III.B. and C. below; - d.
-Recommending changes to these Continuing Disclosure Procedures to the Disclosure Working Group as necessary or appropriate; - e.
+Serving as a "point person" to communicate issues or information that should be or may need to be included in any Continuing Disclosure Document or a specific filing of, for example, a Listed Event Notice or a Voluntary Filing; - Monitoring compliance by the District with these Continuing Disclosure Procedures, including timely dissemination of the annual report and event filings as described in Sections III.B. and C. below; - Recommending changes to these Continuing Disclosure Procedures to the Disclosure Working Group as necessary or appropriate; - e.
 Following up with others, including management of outside consultants assisting the District, in the preparation and dissemination of Continuing Disclosure Documents to make sure that assigned tasks have been completed on a timely basis and making sure that the filings are made on a timely basis and are accurate; - f.
 Together with the CFO, coordinating the timely provision of information to Disclosure Counsel as needed to fulfill its responsibilities to the District; - g.
 In anticipation of preparing Continuing Disclosure Documents, soliciting "material" information (as defined in Securities and Exchange Commission Rule 10b-5) from District units; - h.
-Maintaining records documenting the District's compliance with these Continuing Disclosure Procedures; and

-- i.
-Reviewing compliance with and providing appropriate certifications in connection with the various covenants in bond, COPs, and TRANs documents.
-The Disclosure Coordinator shall review the bond documents to determine which covenants require an annual or regular certification and maintain a list of the same. - j.
+Maintaining records documenting the District's compliance with these Continuing Disclosure Procedures; and - i.
+Reviewing compliance with and providing appropriate certifications in connection with the various covenants in bond, j.
 Monitoring the websites and subscribing to the communications (e.g., news alerts, press releases, etc.) of each Rating Agency and Bond Insurer (defined herein) in order to be aware of any rating change as described in each Continuing Disclosure Document.